hdShang/arxiv-daily/docs/cs-RO/2025-05-18/papers/250512224v3-robofac-a-comprehensive-framework-for-robotic-failure-analysis-and-c.md

 ---
 layout: default
-title: RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction
+title: "RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction"
 ---

 # RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction